 Fragment-based approaches are often viewed as a being in competition with high-throughput biochemical screening to identify hits to initiate drug discovery programs.
 Combining data from both approaches can often be beneficial.
 I will describe recent fragment-based lead discovery efforts at Genentech that have complemented results from biochemical screening.

 In this session, attendees choose a specific roundtable discussion to join.
 Each group has a moderator to ensure focused conversations around key issues within the topic.
 The small group format allows participants to informally meet potential collaborators, share examples from their work and discuss ideas with peers.
-Check our website in February to see the full listing of breakout topics and moderators.

 6:20 Close of Day